-Value Ranking of Alternatives30
+Value Ranking of Alternatives

 Having identified potentially marketable alternatives and prepared a site plan detailing the number of units or square footage in the case of office, for each alternative, the consultant team was then able to establish a potential range in land values for each alternative.

-The range of land values shown in Table 17 is based on a per unit estimate of the current market value for land assuming a number of factors including the proposed use and density, soft costs including project planning and engineering, as well as infrastructure.
-The higher value reflects favorable market conditions and appropriate zoning in place to facilitate permitting.
-The lower value in each range reflects uncertain market and permitting conditions.
-For the purposes of this analysis, it was assumed that all the alternatives were 100% market units.31
+The range of land values shown in Table 1 is based on a per unit estimate of the current market value for land assuming a number of factors including the proposed use and density, soft costs including project planning and engineering, as well as infrastructure.

+- The higher value reflects favorable market conditions and appropriate zoning in place to facilitate permitting. - The lower value in each range reflects uncertain market and permitting conditions.
 The market climate as of today favors multifamily rental.
 The condo market is riskier requiring a longer, more uncertain time period to market a development.
 While land value estimates assume full payment at the time of closing, the Town may not receive full value of property for some time, as many ownership developments are structured so that land is paid for as units are sold.